-Weighted Average T-Yield Worksheet.
-This worksheet is used to calculate weighted average age and density in order to determine the T-Yields when the block or unit certified contains multiple blocks with different set out year (age) and/or density.
-If the actuarial documents contain only one T-Yield, the set out year and completion of the worksheet is not required, [see 71].
+I(3) Weighted Average T-Yield Worksheet.
+This worksheet is used to calculate weighted average age and density in order to determine the T-Yield when the block or unit certified contains multiple blocks with different set out years (age) and/or density.
+When there were multiple planting and tree counts are not known; use the most recent year in the range or most distant year which ever results in the lowest applicable T-Yields or YAs.
+If the actuarial documents contain only one T-Yield, the set out year and completion of the worksheet is not required [see 7I].

-- (1) Applicant/insured's full name. - (2) Applicant/insured's policy number. - (3) Unit number. - (4) Name of the insured crop (a), practice (b) type (c) and if applicable other characteristics shown on the actuarial (d). - (5) Name of the state in which the acreage is located. - (6) Legal description of the land if applicable. - (7) Policy crop year for which the APH is being calculated. - (8) Name of the county in which the acreage is located. - (9) FSA Farm Serial Number (FSA FSN). - (10) Appropriate unit number. - (11) Appropriate block number shown to three places, (e.g., 001), from the Producer's Pre-acceptance Worksheet. - (12) Enter both the month and year the block was planted or grafted, leave blank if mixed. - (13) SET OUT YEAR of the block, which is calculated as follows:
+- 1 Applicant's/insured's full name. - 2 Applicant's/insured's policy number. - 3 Unit number. - 4 Name of the insured crop (a), practice (b), type (c), variety or, if applicable, other characteristics shown on the actuarial (d). - 5 Name of the state in which the acreage is located. - 6 Legal description of the land if applicable. - 7 Policy crop year for which the APH is being calculated. - 8 Name of the county in which the acreage is located. - 9 FSA Farm Serial Number (FSA FSN). - 10 Appropriate unit number. - 11 Appropriate block number shown to three places (e.g., 001), from the Producer's Pre-Acceptance Worksheet. - 12 Month and year the block was planted; leave blank if mixed. - 13 SET OUT YEAR of the block, which is calculated as follows:

-Spring-Planted prior to July 1 (May 1 Florida Citrus) Coming leaf year - 1st full leaf year following setting or grafting.
+Spring-Planted prior to July 1 (May 1 Florida Citrus) of the coming leaf year - 1st full leaf year following setting.
 For example, if the trees were set in February of 1997 (2/97), the correct set out year is 1997.

-Fall-Planted on or after July 1 (May 1 Florida Citrus) Coming leaf year - 1st full year following setting or grafting.
+Fall-Planted on or after July 1 (May 1 Florida Citrus) of the coming leaf year - 1st full year following setting.
 For example, if the trees were set in November of 1997 (11/97), the correct set out year is 1998.

-- (14) Acres for the block here and in column 17. - (15) Multiply the age (column 13) by the acres (column 14) and enter the total. - (16) Density for the block. - (17) Acres for the block here and on column 14. - (18) Multiply the density (column 16) times the acres (column 17) and enter the total.
+- 14 Acres for the block also in column 17. - 15 Multiply the age (column 13) by the acres (column 14) and enter the total. - 16 Density for the block. - 17 Acres for the block same as in column 14.

-- (19) Total of column 14 and 15 as Extensions. - (20) Total of column 17 and 18 as Extensions. - (21) Calculate the weighted average set out year by dividing column 15 by column 14. - (22) Calculate the weighted average density by dividing column 18 by column 17. - Transitional yield (T-Yield) for the block or unit, using the weighted average age (block 21) and density (block 22) to obtain the T-Yield from the appropriate actuarial documents.
+- 18 Multiply the density (column 16) times the acres (column 17) and enter the total. - 19 Total of column 14 and 15 as Extensions. - 20 Total of column 17 and 18 as Extensions. - 21 Calculate the weighted average set out year by dividing column 15 by column 14. - 22 Calculate the weighted average density by dividing column 18 by column 17. - 23 Transitional yield (T-Yield) for the block or unit, using the weighted average set out year (block 21) and density (block 22) to obtain the T-Yield from the appropriate actuarial documents.
 The T-Yield is then transferred to the appropriate block of the APH form for the unit or worksheet for the block.
+When grafting (or dehorning) is applicable the month and year completed must be used to determine the leaf-year (age) and substituted to determine the weighted average age and T-Yield (unless an alternative adjusted T-Yield and procedures for approving an RMA RO Determined Yield is provided, shown on the actuarial documents or RMA RO Underwriting Guidelines).